kdbanman/macros/doc/gameroom/lowlevel.md

 ## Gameroom State

+*Important:*

-*Important:* This does not refer to `gameroom.state`.
+- Gameroom state does not refer to game-specific `gameroom.state`.
-That is the client-side game state.
+- Session ID refers to the cross-gameroom, server-side *only*, browser session ID.
+(Player number is the client-side `gameroom.me`)

 Each gameroom can be thought of as